 Mine, instead, is a measure or energy, dips of idleness punctuated by periods of manic creation, energy unsustainable so that it reaches back into what seems inaction.
 Almost a deadness to the world.
 This absolute inertia seems endless and inescapable as if I will never write or conceive of an original thought again.
 It’s then that I indulge in self-pity, seeing creation only as the tracking of my own apathy and dejection.

 But what’s interesting, is that usually, I’m aware of such a halt, knowing that I’m caught in a period of stasis.
-I haven’t realized though, that in the month or so since leaving school, I was in denial, believing that my soul-crushing internship sparked creative growth.
+I haven’t realized though, that in the month or so since leaving school, I was in denial, believing that I was living in a security that somehow sparked creative growth.
 That writing copy about mid-century household products somehow supported my writing beyond it.
 Yes, I’m writing nine hours each day, but I understand now that artistic license isn’t consistent with a consideration towards marketability.
 And so, what I’m doing serves a single function: nourishment for practicality, as opposed to sustenance for imaginative growth.